allenvanderlinde/reaper/README.md

 Future Plans
 --------
-Reaper's source code might be translated to best compile on a Linux OS if found necessary.
+* Reaper's source code might be translated to best compile on a Linux OS